Hom schemes for algebraic groups: Hom functors

 If $S$ is a scheme and $X$ and $Y$ are $S$-schemes, define the functor $\uHom_{\sch{S}}(X, Y)$ to send an $S$-scheme $S'$ to the set of $S'$-morphisms $X_{S'} \to Y_{S'}$.
 In this section we establish a few basic results on relative representability.

 \begin{lemma} Let $S$ be a scheme, and let $X$ be an $S$-pure flat $S$-scheme of finite presentation.
-If $i\colon Y \to Z$ is a closed embedding of $S$-schemes, then the natural morphism
+If $i\colon Y \to Z$ is a closed embedding of finitely presented $S$-schemes, then the natural morphism

-is a closed embedding.
+is a closed embedding of finite presentation.
 If $i$ is moreover open, then $i_*$ is a clopen embedding. \end{lemma}

 \begin{proof} By Lemma~\ref{lemma:main-purity-result} and descent, we may pass to an \'etale cover of $S$ to assume that $S$ is affine and there exists a finite affine open cover $\{U_i\}_{i \in I}$ of $X$ such that $\bigoplus_{i \in I} \Gamma(U_i, \sO)$ is a free $\Gamma(S, \sO_S)$-module.
+In this case, the fact that $i_*$ is a closed embedding follows from \cite[I, 2.7.5]{DG}.
+Note that since $Y$ and $Z$ are of finite presentation and $X$ is qcqs, \cite[IV\textsubscript{3}, 8.8.2(i)]{EGA} shows that if $(S_\lambda)$ is any inverse system of $S$-affine $S$-schemes with inverse limit $S'$, then the natural map

+is bijective.
+It follows formally that $i_*$ commutes with inverse limits of $\uHom_{\sch{S}}(X, Z)$-affine $\uHom_{\sch{S}}(X, Z)$-schemes, so \cite[IV\textsubscript{3}, 8.14.2]{EGA} shows that $i_*$ is locally of finite presentation (see the definition in Section~\ref{section:notation}).
+Being a closed embedding, it is therefore of finite presentation.

-In this case, the first claim follows from \cite[I, 2.7.5]{DG}.
-The second claim follows from the infinitesimal criterion for \'etale morphisms (immediately verified when $i$ is an open embedding) and \cite[IV\textsubscript{4}, 17.9.1]{EGA}. \end{proof}
+For the second claim, note that the infinitesimal criterion for \'etale morphisms is immediately verified when $i$ is an open embedding.
+By \cite[IV\textsubscript{4}, 17.9.1]{EGA} (and the definition in Section~\ref{section:notation}), it follows that $i_*$ is an open embedding. \end{proof}

 As in \cite{Brion-hom}, we use this lemma to deduce the following corollary.
 Note that if $\vp\colon X' \to X$ is an $S$-morphism, then there is an induced morphism $\vp^*\colon \uHom_{\sch{S}}(X, Y) \to \uHom_{\sch{S}}(X', Y)$.